Is 'Solo' suffering from 'Star Wars' fatigue?

 "It's certainly possible after four movies in two and a half years, although fatigue is a relative term in the case of 'Star Wars,'" said Shawn Robbins, chief analyst at BoxOffice.com.
 "This is a spinoff with established characters that still has a shot at a $100 million or more opening.
 Every movie franchise would love to have that level of fatigue."

-Disney has taken an assembly line approach to its other blockbuster brand, Marvel, rolling out superhero movies several times a year.
+Disney has a clockwork approach with its other blockbuster brand, Marvel, rolling out superhero movies several times a year.
 But this movie release model, even on a smaller scale, presents a real challenge with "Star Wars."
 The sci-fi series started as a concrete story about the Skywalker family drama -- even while it grew into an expanded universe.
 Yet, the films always stayed close to the main story, which gave them a special quality.

 In December of 2016, Disney successfully changed that template with its first spinoff, "Rogue One," showing that there's life away from the Skywalkers.
 "Solo" is another attempt at that, but it made $14.1 million on Thursday night, a record for the Thursday before Memorial Day, but half of what "Rogue One" brought in on its opening Thursday.
 In fact, "Solo" is currently forecasted for a four day holiday weekend of $105 million to $115 million.
 That would be the lowest opening for a "Star Wars" film since the three day opening of 2005's "Revenge of the Sith."